kameshchauhan/katacoda-scenarios/istio/traffic-management/finish.md

-You have learned how to install istio on minikube
+You have learned the advance routing concepts of Istio using Virtual Service and destination rule.